|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 The Day Before Your Course…

 We’ll review in detail essential knowledge about equipment, river hydraulics and safety considerations.
 We’ll learn about all the gear necessary for a successful rafting expedition and how to properly care for it.
-As we drive to the river each day we will have a “van topic” or a discussion of previous covered topics.
 Some of the discussions at the river include how to rig the boats, safety talk, paddle talk, and water anatomy.
-Once we reach the warehouse after a day out on the water, we will unload all gear, clean up, and debrief, reviewing the day’s lessons and continue afternoon and evening class time on different topics.
-We will also cover swift water rescue throughout the week.
-We will cover the ACA program and at the end of the course you will receive your certification in Swift Water Rescue.
+Once we reach the warehouse after a day out on the water, we will unload all gear, clean up, and debrief, reviewing the day’s lessons.

 The following list is an example of the course content taught at Guide School.